openhealthcare/igt/meetings/information.governance.review.md

 Our spot check uncovered no breaches of our policy.

 (Note, all relevant staff members report directly to the OHC IGL.)

+### Training

+Having reviewed our current training, we feel it is appropriate for our current activities.

+All staff with access to personal data have successfully completed our training programme.